What we seek in Clifton renters

 Our recommendation

-After the background check is finished we make a recommendation to the property owner based upon our experience as property managers in Clifton and the information that we have verified.
+After the background check is complete we make a recommendation to the owner based upon our experience as property managers in Clifton and the information that we have verified.
 Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Do you need understand more about the area?
+Should you understand more about the area?

 Our Broker Will Nesbitt